 More important than getting close to the action is getting a good angle.
 We were right at mid-ice, which was ideal.
 Being behind one of the goals might not have been as good.

 So, spend your money on getting a good angle and don’t worry as much about how high up you are.
 The seats are very steeply tiered, so the people in front of you won’t block the action.

 Unfortunately, there is very little legroom at Staples Center in the cheap seats (at least in the nosebleed section).
 You have to stand up every time someone wants to pass, not to mention that your legs get stiff from being so confined.
 Honestly, I don’t know how people who are over six feet tall can sit in these seats for long periods of time.
 If you or your date are super tall, you might want to consider a more expensive section with more legroom.

 In the middle of the game, we actually took a walk around the stadium perimeter walkway on the top level.
 We did three laps in fact!
 We guessed that it was over a quarter a mile for each lap (it looked bigger than a high-school track).
 Our legs welcomed that movement after sitting for so long, and it warmed us up!
 (Obviously, we are not huge sports fans and didn’t mind missing part of the game).

 Just note that the ushers won’t let you back in until a break in the action, which was fine with us.
 She was so nice about it, even commenting on how much she liked how my date was dressed.

 9. Exit early

-As you can imagine, it’s bit of a cattle call when exiting.
-If you hate crowds, you might want to leave a bit early, or plan on staying afterwards.
+As you can imagine, it’s a bit of a cattle call when exiting.
+If you hate crowds, you might want to leave a bit early or plan on staying afterward.
 We left when everyone else did and, although it was crowded, the escalators got us down reasonably quickly considering how many people there were.

-10. Enjoy the rest of downtown LA afterwards
+10. Enjoy the rest of downtown LA afterward